 - Have the equivalent of two years of full-time long-term or post-acute care experience, with a minimum of one year of experience either as a DNS or relevant nursing leadership experience

-The DNS-CT certification is valid for four years.
-See the Candidate Handbook below for recertification requirements.
+The DNS-CT certification is valid for two years.
+Learn more about the DNS-CT Certification by downloading the Candidate Handbook.

-AADNS offers 10 courses that will help you prepare for the DNS-CT certification exam.
-They can be taken as a bundled package or purchased individually.
-These courses will help you prepare for the exam and provide you with a greater understanding of long-term care with proven strategies.
+AADNS offers 10 courses with exams that must be completed for DNS-CT certification.
+Courses can be taken as a bundled package or purchased individually.
+These courses will provide you with a greater understanding of long-term care with proven strategies.
 You will learn how to:

 - Excel during surveys using tested best practices